coderefinery/testing/_episodes/05-gh-actions.md

 - Select a **different repository name** than your colleagues (otherwise forking the same name will be strange)
 - **Before** you create the repository, select **"Initialize this repository with a README"** (otherwise you try to clone an empty repo).
   It is also possible to add a you a `.gitgnore` covering Python and License if you want to.
+- Write the repository URL in the shared document (HackMD)

 ### Step 2: Clone the repository, add sources, commit, and push